FabrizioRomanoGenovese/statebox.github.io/events.markdown

 Statebox is hosting its first summit on the beautiful island of Zlarin in Croatia.
 We are inviting a small group of experts with different backgrounds with a focus on mathematics and computer science to collaborate on the early prototype of the Statebox language and core principles.

 <img style="width: 100%" src="/img/zlarin.jpg">

+Please note that the travel, accommodation and food expenses for each attendee will be covered by Statebox.

+<a href="http://www.stonehouses-zlarin.com/house-vana.html" target="_blank">Example of accommodations</a>